-Human beings, even those who have been called to be children of God, have an innate fear that God will not always provide for us.
-John Ritenbaugh contends that this fear originates in doubt about God's power—a doubt that falls to pieces before God's revelation of Himself in the Bible.
+Human beings, even those who have been called, have an innate fear that God will not always provide.
+This fear originates in doubt about God's power.

 A wall is a defense against undesirable forces gaining entrance to what is inside it.
 Spiritually, we need walls to keep Satan's world out of our lives.

 The shepherd and door analogies in John 10 depict the close relationship of Jesus with His flock as the security and stability provided by His protection.

 John Ritenbaugh, cuing in on the words of the covenant which the Lord made with Israel, recorded in Deuteronomy 29, maintains that this covenant still applies to the Israel of God (Galatians 6:16) even though the vast majority of modern Israel have rejecte. . .

 The notion of church eras in Revelation 2-3 is based on some fundamental errors.
 Jesus expects that all of us learn from all seven letters.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.